Childhood Trauma Can Lead To Toxic Relationships As Adults

 Please note: we will always, always will be attracted to those who reflect a certain pattern of our parents (or caregivers) so we can ‘fix’ the painful childhood trauma and eventually heal.

 This happens most often in romantic relationships.
 This is why we have to learn the same lessons over and over again.

 I asked Amy whether she ever had a partner who was available to her and whose love for her was consistent.
 She said that she went out with two such men, but that she was not at all attracted to them.
-Amy could not contain their love.
+Amy could not accept that healthy love they showed her.

-She was simply unable to accept it when her needs were met and her subconscious wouldn’t allow her to fall in love with these type of guys.
+She was simply unable to accept it when her needs were met and her subconscious wouldn’t allow her to fall in love with these types of guys.

 There are so many types of parents that it is impossible to cover all parenting experiences in one article.

-You may have grown up with cold parents; perfectionist parents who valued success, competitiveness, and achievement; parents who were part of a cult; controlling and overprotective parents; Narcissist parents; jealous parents; parents who only loved you when you reflected adhered to their values; parents who never permitted you to develop your own independent identity…
+You may have grown up with cold parents; perfectionist parents who valued success, competitiveness, and achievement; parents who were part of a cult; codependent parents; controlling and overprotective parents; Narcissist parents; Borderline parents; Jealous parents; Parents who only loved you when you reflected adhered to their values; Parents who never permitted you to develop your own independent identity…

 First of all, read the book of Dr. Harville Hendrix: ‘Keeping The Love You Find‘ as soon as possible.